Special Delivery: Programming with Mailbox Types (Extended Version): Introduction

 Channel-based languages comprise anonymous processes that communicate over named channels, whereas actor-based languages comprise named processes each equipped with a mailbox.
-Figure~\ref{fig:chans-actors} contrasts the approaches, and is taken from a detailed comparison~\cite{FowlerLW17:acca}.
+Figure~\ref{fig:chans-actors} contrasts the approaches, and is taken from a detailed comparison~\citep{FowlerLW17:acca}.

-Actor languages have proven to be effective for implementing reliable and scalable distributed systems~\cite{trinder2017scaling}.
+Actor languages have proven to be effective for implementing reliable and scalable distributed systems~\citep{trinder2017scaling}.
 Communication in actor languages is asynchronous and unidirectional: many actors may \emph{send} messages to an actor $A$, whereas only $A$ may \emph{receive} from its mailbox.
 Mailboxes provide \emph{data locality} as each message is stored with the process that will handle it.
-Since channel-based languages allow channel names to be sent, they must either sacrifice locality and reduce performance, or rely on complex distributed algorithms~\cite{HuYH08:sj, Chaudhuri09:dist-cml}.
+In channel-based languages, since it is possible to send channel names over other channels, such languages must either sacrifice locality and reduce performance, or rely on complex distributed algorithms~\citep{HuYH08:sj, Chaudhuri09:dist-cml}.

 Although it is straightforward to add a type system to channel-based languages, adding a type system to actor languages is less straightforward, as process names (process IDs or PIDs) must be parameterised by a type that supports all messages that can be received.
-The type is therefore less precise, requiring subtyping~\cite{HeWT14:takka} or synchronisation~\cite{TasharofiDJ13:actors-plus, BoerCJ07} to avoid a total loss of modularity~\cite{FowlerLW17:acca}.
+The type is therefore less precise, requiring subtyping~\citep{HeWT14:takka} or synchronisation~\citep{TasharofiDJ13:actors-plus, BoerCJ07} to avoid a total loss of modularity~\citep{FowlerLW17:acca}.

-The situation becomes even more pronounced when considering behavioural type systems: communication errors might be prevented by giving one end of a channel the session type ${!}\mkwd{Int}.{!}\mkwd{Int}.{?}\mkwd{Bool}.\mkwd{End}$ (send two integers, and receive a Boolean), and the other end the \emph{dual} type ${?}\mkwd{Int}.{?}\mkwd{Int}.{!}\mkwd{Bool}.\mkwd{End}$.
-Behavioural type systems for actor languages are much less straightforward due to the asymmetric communication model.
-In practice, designers of session type systems for actor languages either emulate session-typed channels~\cite{MostrousV11}, or use \emph{multiparty session types} to govern the communication actions performed by a process, requiring a fixed communication topology~\cite{NeykovaY16}.
+The situation becomes even more pronounced when considering behavioural type systems: communication errors might be prevented in channel-based languages by giving one end of a channel the session type ${!}\mkwd{Int}.{!}\mkwd{Int}.{?}\mkwd{Bool}.\mkwd{End}$ (send two integers, and receive a Boolean), and the other end the \emph{dual} type ${?}\mkwd{Int}.{?}\mkwd{Int}.{!}\mkwd{Bool}.\mkwd{End}$.
+Behavioural type systems for actor languages are much less straightforward due to the asymmetric communication model required by mailboxes.
+In practice, designers of session type systems for actor languages either emulate session-typed channels~\citep{MostrousV11}, or use \emph{multiparty session types} to govern the communication actions performed by a process, requiring a fixed communication topology~\citep{FowlerH26, NeykovaY16}.

-\subsection{Mailbox types}
+\subsection{Mailbox Types}